H4HWV2011/msjarvis-public-docs/thesis/12-neurobiological-architecture.md

 ## 12.4 Prefrontal Cortex: Executive Routing and Control

-The biological prefrontal cortex is associated with executive functions such as planning, decision‑making, working memory, and top‑down control over other brain regions.
+The biological prefrontal cortex (top/front module in Figure 12.1) is associated with executive functions such as planning, decision‑making, working memory, and top‑down control over other brain regions.
 In Ms. Jarvis, the prefrontal metaphor corresponds to a family of **task orchestrator and routing services** that sit in front of specialized subsystems and the LLM fabric.

 In the consolidation service, prefrontal‑like behavior appears as parallel dispatch and adaptive aggregation: for each input, a set of downstream services (retrieval pipelines, feedback modules, routing helpers) are called concurrently, and their JSON outputs are combined by a hub that decides how to weight and merge them before returning a single integrated result.
 In the unified orchestrators, prefrontal‑style behavior is expressed by layered sequencing of multiple components—primary LLM agents, consciousness bridges, safety filters, qualia, self‑awareness modules, and persona‑specific brains—and by returning explicit activation maps or metadata describing which layers participated in producing the final answer.